opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 The main experimental sequence describes what should happen during the run of the experiment, typically starting with the loading of the magneto-optical trap and ending with some form of data acquisition like absorption imaging.
 It stands out from the other, simpler sequences in several ways.
 A button to start this sequence is integrated in every panel of the user interface.
 It is the sequence that will be called when taking automated sets of measurements.
 It provides some additional tools of organization that smaller sequences do not need.

 Let us start with an overview.
 The "Run experiment" button on the user interface calls _CSequence::DoExperimentalSequence_.
 This procedure performs preparation work if necessary.
 The system might be initialized, the fluorescence trigger function might be prepared, some parameters of the sequence might be calculated and checked for consistency and validity.
-If everything is fine, the cameras are prepared for absorption imaging if required and finally the experimental sequence is prepared and executed as described in Sec.\ref{Sec:SimpleSequence}.
+If everything is fine, the cameras are prepared for absorption imaging if required and finally the experimental sequence is prepared and executed as described in Sec.
+[Programming experimental sequences](#programming-experimental-sequences).
 After the sequence has been executed, the parameters are transferred to the data acquisition program, the experiment is reinitialized and the status of the machine is checked.
 All this will be described in more detail in Sec.\ref{Sec:DoExperimentalSequence}.

 The actual experimental sequence is programmed in _CSequence::ExperimentalSequence_.
 It starts with the _StartSequence_ command, which this time contains a link to a function used to trigger the sequence when the MOT is sufficiently loaded.
 This trigger function is discussed in Sec.\ref{Sec:FluorescenceTrigger}.
 Then the experimental sequence is described and finally stopped with the _StopSequence_ command.
 To simplify the organization of the experimental sequence, it is divided into code blocks.